Religion in Iran: Sunni Islam

 Sunni Muslims are the second-largest religious group in Iran.
-Specifically, Sunni Muslims came to power in Iran after the period when Sunni were distinguished from Shi'a by the Ghaznavids who ruled Iran from 975–1186 AD, followed by the rule of the Great Seljuq Empire and the Khwarazm-Shah dynasty which ruled Iran until the Mongol invasion of Iran.
+Specifically, Sunni Muslims came to power in Iran after the period when Sunni were distinguished from Shi'a by the Ghaznavids who ruled Iran from 975 to 1186 AD, followed by the rule of the Great Seljuq Empire and the Khwarazm-Shah dynasty which ruled Iran until the Mongol invasion of Iran.
 Sunni Muslims returned to power when Ghazan converted to Sunni Islam.

 About 9% of the Iranian population are Sunni Muslims—mostly Larestani people (Khodmooni) from Larestan, Kurds in the northwest, Arabs and Balochs in the southwest and southeast, and a smaller number of Persians, Pashtuns and Turkmens in the northeast.

 Sunni websites and organizations complain about the absence of any official records regarding their community and believe their number is much greater than what is usually estimated.
 Demographic changes have become an issue for both sides.
 Scholars on either side speak about the increase in the Sunni population and usually issue predictions regarding demographic changes in the country.
 One prediction, for example, claims that the Sunnis will be the majority in Iran by 2030.

 The mountainous region of Larestan is mostly inhabited by indigenous Sunni Persians who did not convert to Shia Islam during the Safavids because the mountainous region of Larestan was too isolated.
 The majority of Larestani people are Sunni Muslims, 30% of Larestani people are Shia Muslims.
 The people of Larestan speak the Lari language, which is a southwestern Iranian language closely related to Old Persian (pre-Islamic Persian) and Luri.
 Sunni Larestani Iranians migrated to the Arab states of the Persian Gulf in large numbers in the late 19th century.
 Some Sunni Emirati, Bahraini and Kuwaiti citizens are of Larestani ancestry.